 I have written several posts on Valentine’s Day and did some research again yesterday.
 This time, I read Wikipedia’s entry on Valentine’s day in which it is stated that there is no link between Lupercalia and Valentine’s Day.
 Lupercalia was replaced by Candlemas.
 As for Valentine’s Day, a celebration of Romantic love, it was all but invented by Chaucer who called the day “seynt” Valentine’s Day.

-When Chaucer was released from captivity, during the Hundred Years’ War, he took to England the French Roman de la Rose, a work of literature that epitomizes courtly love.
+Chaucer was a prisoner during the Hundred Years’ War.
+When he was released, he took to England the French Roman de la Rose, a work of literature that epitomizes courtly love.
 However, it was an exchange.
-Charles d’Orléans, who was detained in England for 25 years during the Hundred Years’ War, took to France the lore of Valentine’s Day as it existed in England and a large number of his poems refer to Valentine.
-According to the legend, as expressed by Chaucer, birds mate on 14 February.
+Charles d’Orléans, who was detained in England for 25 years during the Hundred Years’ War, took to France not only poems he had written referring to Valentine, but also the lore of Valentine’s Day as it existed in England.
+Legend has it, wrote Chaucer, that birds mate on 14 February.

 In The Parlement of Foules (1382), Chaucer wrote: